Supervisor FAQs

 A reserved shortlisting quota of 20% for students from self-declared under-represented groups (including ethnicity, disability, and other protected characteristics) will be used to increase diversity and inclusion.
 Up to 30% of our awarded studentships can be allocated to international students, thus we will restrict the number of international students on the shortlist to no more than 30%.

-Supervisors will be expected to complete a standardised online report following each interview by midday on Wednesday, 21st January 2026.
-The purpose of these reports is to assist the interview panel with their deliberations, and they are an important part of the recruitment process so that the DTP can ensure a suitable match between project and applicant.
+Supervisors will be expected to complete a standardised online report following each interview by midday on Wednesday 20th January 2027.
+The purpose of these reports is to assist the interview panel with their deliberations, and they are an important part of the recruitment process so that the DLA can ensure a suitable match between project and applicant.

-Candidates that have been informed they have been shortlisted for interview will be required to provide their academic transcripts and two references to the DTP by midday on Wednesday 21st January, 2026.
-References should be sent directly to the DTP from the referee.
+Candidates that have been informed they have been shortlisted for interview will be required to provide their academic transcripts and two references to the DLA by midday on Wednesday 20th January 2027.
+References should be sent directly to the DLA from the referee.

-Supervisors are reminded that the final selection will be based on the qualities and performance of the student and will be competitive between all students according to a set criterion to be published at the time of advertisement.
+Supervisors are reminded that the final selection will be based on the qualities and performance of the student and will be competitive between all students according to set criteria to be published at the time of advertisement.

-Candidates will then be interviewed by a centralised DTP theme-based interview panel with representatives from all HEIs.
-Interviews will be 30 mins in length and will include discussion of a piece of data research that the student was involved with.
+Candidates will then be interviewed by a centralised DLA theme-based interview panel with representatives from all HEIs.
+Interviews will be 30 mins in length and will include discussion of a piece of research data that the student was involved with.

-Supervisors should not interact with prospective students between Wednesday 21st January 2026, and the interview sessions (27th and 28th January 2026).
-Students will have been provided with some of the interview questions and support is provided centrally, the interview panel will expect to hear the student’s own thoughts.
+Supervisors should not interact with prospective students between Wednesday 20th January 2027, and the interview sessions (26th and 27th January 2027).
+Support and interview preparation advice is provided by the DLA and students will be informed of some of the interview questions 2 days prior.
+Supervisors should not discuss the interview with the candidate as the interview panel will expect to hear the student’s own thoughts.

 How will the balance between the themes and institutions be achieved?

-The overriding goal of the DTP is to recruit students with excellent potential and motivation.
+The overriding goal of the DLA is to recruit students with excellent potential and motivation.
 There are no internal quotas and alignment with the research themes should not preclude an excellent project proposal, particularly one which will provide outstanding training in one or more of the vulnerable skills areas.
-That said, the DTP seeks to recruit students in approximately equal numbers to the three research themes.
+That said, the DLA seeks to recruit students in approximately equal numbers to the four research themes by the end of the award.

 The final allocation decisions will focus on the quality of the applicants but also consider: